-The curriculum as set forth below includes the specific requirements for acceptance by the School of Business Administration.
-Students who wish to qualify for the Associate in Arts degree must complete all requirements listed on pages 1-4 (including the 16-unit language requirement in full) before transferring to the School of Business Administration.
+The curriculum as set forth below includes the specific requirements for acceptance by the School of Business Administration and provides for meeting all of the requirements for the Associate in Arts degree in the College of Letters and Science with the exception of the language requirement.
+The specific courses acceptable on this curriculum must be selected from the courses listed under the Associate in Arts degree requirements for the College of Letters and Science (see pages 1-4).
+Students who wish to qualify for the Associate in Arts degree must complete all requirements (including the 16unit language requirement in full) before transferring to the School of Business Administration.
 Those who do not wish to qualify for this degree should apply for admission to the School of Business Administration upon completion of 60 units of the prebusiness program with a C average or better.

-(A) General University Requirements Units • • • (1) Subject A 0 (2) Military, air, or naval science (minimum) 6 2 (B) Foreign language (Completion of course 2) 4 Elementary algebra and plane geometry 0 (D) English composition (English 1A) 3 (E) Natural science (1) Physical science (2) Life science 5 5 (F) Social sciences (1) Lower division year course in history (History 7A-7B recommended) 6 3 3 (G) Humanities.
-Two of the following three groups: (1) Literature (2) Philosophy (3) The arts -12 (H) Additional courses required for acceptance by School of Business Administration: Economics 1B 3 6 3 Total Units 57 -61
+(A) General University Requirements Units

+(1) Subject A 0

+(2) Military, air, or naval science (minimum) 6

+(3) Physical education 2

+(B) Foreign language (Completion of course 2) 4

+(C) Elementary algebra and plane geometry 0

+(D) English composition (English 1Å) 3

+(E) Natural science

+(1) Physical science 5

+(1) Physical science 5

+(F) Social sciences

+(1) Lower division year course in history

+(History 7A-7B recommended) 6

+(2) Social science exclusive of history, including

+courses in at least two subjects:

+Economics 1A (required for prebusiness

+curriculum) 3

+Elective (to be selected from list on page 3) 3

+(G) Humanities.
+Two of the following three groups:

+(1) Literature (2) Philosophy }

+(2) Philosophy } }-12

+(3) The arts

+(H) Additional courses required for acceptance by School of Business Administration:

+Economics 1B 3

+Business Administration 1A-1B 6

+Mathematics 2 (prerequisites are Mathematics

+D, E, or 1) or 32A-32B 6

+Total Units 60